luizbgomide/sovereign/index.md

 - Magic weapons add their bonus to Shock.
 - Standardize text around actions.
 - Somehow the metric system slipped it.
 It has been removed.
+- Use HD for npcs
+- Use HP Progression for Delvers
+- hyperlink all of the skills.

 #### 2024-07-30
 - Give the spell level headers unique names so the hyperlinks work.
 - Rename "arts and spells" to "progression" to be more clear.
 - Hyperlink and standardize Bonus Skills.
 - Clarify Screen an Ally
+- Use HD for npcs
+- Use HP Progression for Delvers

 #### 2024-07-28
 - Build a table of contents for the index and each section.